Induction cooking

-Induction cooking is performed on an electric stove using direct induction heating of cooking vessels, rather than relying on indirect radiation, convection, or thermal conduction.
+Induction cooking is a cooking process using direct electrical induction heating of cookware, rather than relying on flames or heating elements.
 Induction cooking allows high power and very rapid increases in temperature to be achieved: changes in heat settings are instantaneous.

-A cooking vessel with a suitable base is placed on an induction stove (also "induction hob" or "induction cooktop") which generally has a heat-proof glass-ceramic surface above a coil of copper wire with a low radio frequency alternating electric current passing through it.
-The resulting oscillating electromagnetic field induces an electrical current in the vessel.
-This large eddy current flowing through the resistance of a thin layer of metal in the base of the vessel results in resistive heating.
+Pots or pans with suitable bases are placed on an induction electric stove (also induction hob or induction cooktop) which generally has a heat-proof glass-ceramic surface above a coil of copper wire with an alternating electric current passing through it.
+The resulting oscillating magnetic field induces an electrical current in the cookware, which is converted into heat by resistance.
+To work with induction, cookware must contain a ferromagnetic metal such as cast iron or some stainless steels.
+Induction tops typically will not heat copper or aluminum cookware because the magnetic field cannot produce a concentrated current.

-For nearly all models of induction cooktops, a cooking vessel must be made of, or contain, a ferrous metal such as cast iron or some stainless steels.
-The iron in the pot concentrates the current to produce heat in the metal.
-If the metal is too thin, or does not provide enough resistance to current flow, heating will not be effective.
-Induction tops typically will not heat copper or aluminum vessels because the electromagnetic field cannot produce a concentrated current, but cast iron, enameled, carbon steel and stainless steel pans usually work.
-Any vessel can be used if placed on a suitable metal disk which functions as a conventional hotplate.

-Induction cooking has good electromagnetic coupling between the pan and the coil and is thus quite efficient, which means it puts out less waste heat and it can be quickly turned on and off.
-Induction has safety advantages compared to gas stoves and outputs no air pollution into the kitchen.
+Induction cooking is among the most efficient ways of cooking, which means it produces less waste heat and it can be quickly turned on and off.
+Some chefs and restaurants have a preference for induction stoves, as their precise settings allow for greater consistency and cooking to exact specifications.
+Induction has safety advantages compared to gas stoves and emits no air pollution into the kitchen.
 Cooktops are also usually easy to clean, because the cooktop itself has a smooth surface and does not get very hot.
+When moving heavy pans (such as cast-iron pans), it is important to lift the pan to avoid scratching the glass surface.